Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Evaluation

 \subsubsection{Concurrency Independence}

-The preceding analyses pool results across five concurrency levels.
-To verify that this aggregation is justified, we test whether TCR depends on~$n_c$.
+The preceding analyses pool results across five concurrency levels; to justify this, we test whether TCR depends on~$n_c$.
 Mean TCR remains within a narrow range (43.9--46.7\%) across $n_c \in \{2, 4, 8, 16, 32\}$, and Kruskal--Wallis tests show no significant effect at either the aggregate ($H = 8.04$, $p = 0.090$) or per-bit level after Bonferroni correction (\cref{tab:bit-sensitivity}).
 TCR is therefore independent of~$n_c$ within the tested range, meaning the \emph{absolute number} of affected requests scales linearly with batch size.